East Ipswich, Queensland: Geography

 One of the older suburbs, East Ipswich is predominantly made up of weatherboard and fibro houses punctuated with larger heritage houses, and newer townhouses and flats.

 The suburb is bordered on the north and west by two sections of the Bremer River (split by the small suburb of Basin Pocket); and to the south by Brisbane Road, the city's main arterial link to the Ipswich Motorway.

 The Main Line railway passes through the suburb from east (Ipswich) to west (Booval); the suburb is served by the East Ipswich railway station.

 A small set of shops on Jacaranda Street provides basic services, while several restaurants line Brisbane Road.

 History

 On Sunday 12 June 1949, the Apostolic church was officially opened by Apostle Emil Zielke of Bundaberg.
 The ceremony was attended by almost 1,000 people.
 It was the first church of the Apostolic Church of Queensland to be established in Ipswich.
 The church had originally been erected at Waterford, but it was demolished and re-erected in East Ipswich by voluntary labour.

-Ipswich East State School opened on 28 January 1958.
+Ipswich East State School opened on 28 January 1958 with an initial enrolment of 166 students rising to 235 students that year.

 In August 1980, East Ipswich Uniting Church congregation in Chermside Road joined Trinity Uniting Church in North Booval.